Last Updated on January 20, 2026

 According to divorce laws in Georgia, when making a decision on divorce terms, state courts will seek to divide the rights and responsibilities of parties fairly.
 They will take into account numerous factors and circumstances, with a unique approach to each case.
 Let’s analyze some of them in more detail.

-• Length of the Marriage.
+- Length of the Marriage.
 In most cases, the longer the duration of marriage is, the more equal the distribution of assets between parties will be.
 This is explained by the fact that over many years of marital life, most property passes from separate to joint and must be divided in a divorce.
-Even if one of the spouses worked and earned more money than the other, who took care of the children and the household, they would have the right to a fair share of marital possessions.
+In 2026, Georgia courts continue to heavily weigh non-monetary contributions; a wife who managed the household or sacrificed her career is equitably entitled to a share of the ‘marital estate’ that reflects her role in allowing the other spouse to accumulate wealth.

-• The Fault of Either Party.
+- The Fault of Either Party.
 In Georgia, the behavior of spouses toward each other usually has a significant impact on the outcome of a divorce.
 In particular, when deciding on alimony, the court will consider the grounds for marriage dissolution stated in a complaint.
-If either party has abandoned the other or committed adultery, they will be barred from receiving spousal support during the divorce or after the marriage ends (C.G.A. § 19-6-1).
+Under O.C.G.A. § 19-6-1, a wife is barred from alimony only if it is proven that her adultery or desertion was the actual cause of the separation; if the couple reconciled after the act or the split was due to other reasons, she may still be eligible for support.

 Additional factors that can affect the judge’s decision over divorce terms can be child custody and visitation proportions, potential future needs of both spouses, etc., but not gender.